WHAT IS THE SARA LAW?

 What is the Sara Law?

-Law Sara amends Annex II of Royal Decree 1277/2003, establishing the general bases for authorizing healthcare centers, services, and establishments.
+The Sara Act amends Annex II of Royal Decree 1277/2003, which establishes the general framework for the authorization of healthcare centers, services, and facilities.
+This decree regulates, among other aspects, the classification and definition of healthcare units

 “…the specialty of Plastic, Reconstructive and Aesthetic Surgery becomes a guarantee of safety for the patient…”